Incarcius/HridayPatel-BreachBytes-Writeups/README.md

 This repository contains the challenges I authored for **BreachBytes 3.0**, an on‑site Jeopardy‑style Capture The Flag competition organized by the ISACA student chapter at Dwarkadas J. Sanghvi College of Engineering (DJSCE), Mumbai, in October 2025.

+*After the competition, we hosted a [website](https://djsceisaca.tech/bb3) with all challenges along with writeups for learners who want to revisit or experience BreachBytes 3.0.*

 ## Event overview ##

 - Format: On‑site Jeopardy‑style CTF (single‑day, 12 hours)